Amr4924/Simple-Cpp-Operations-Project/README.md

 ## 🎮 Usage

 1. **Launch the application** - The Smart Calculator welcome screen will appear
-2. **Select an operation** - Choose from 4 available mathematical operations:
+2. **Select an operation** - Choose from 5 available mathematical operations:
+   - Press `1` for Basic Arithmetic Operations
-   - Press `1` for Exponentiation
+   - Press `2` for Exponentiation
-   - Press `2` for Even/Odd Check
+   - Press `3` for Even/Odd Check
-   - Press `3` for Average Calculation
+   - Press `4` for Average Calculation
-   - Press `4` for Factorial Calculation
+   - Press `5` for Factorial Calculation
 3. **Follow the prompts** - Enter the required numbers based on your selection
 4. **View results** - The calculator will display the computed results
 5. **Continue or exit** - Choose to perform another operation or exit the program